BernardGreenberg/NXSYS/NXSYSWindows/CompilerFlags.md

 Flag          |Meaning
 --------------|-------------------
 PRODUCT_NAME  |This has to be ="NXSYS" or ="TLEdit".
 This is obsolescent.
 Quotes significant until then.
-XTG, NXV2      |(Extended track geometry).
-Both signify NXSYS Version 2 (or TLEdit, which is only version 2).(3/20/22) It is thought that all Version 1 code has been extirpated, and that these are no longer necessary.

 ### Wholly obsolete flags still in the source
 ##### but are not ever to be specified.